isatuncman/Machine-Learning-Mini-Projects-Enron-Mail-Case/README.md

-ud120-projects
+Udacity Intro to Machine Learning Mini Projects
 ==============

-Starter project code for students taking Udacity ud120
+Starter project code is given by Udacity